-Joe’s mild, uncomplicated case of malaria still made him lose 15 pounds and it would take months for him to get back to full health.
+Joe’s uncomplicated case of malaria still made him lose 15 pounds, and it would take months for him to get back to full health.
 Julia “went into full pulmonary (lung) failure.
 She immediately had a breathing tube inserted and [was] helicoptered to the children’s hospital.”
 She had fluid in her lungs, she had critically low blood cell counts, her liver was showing signs of injury, and her kidneys were not functioning normally.

 In case you would like a more direct visual representation of what being a concerned parent to a young child with malaria looks like, you can take a look at the relieved parents of an adorable girl named Precious at the 4:45 minute mark of this clip.

 The love you see on these parents’ faces is yet another example of what one uncomplicated, treated case of malaria looks like.
 (On a personal note, I'll admit that having a girl at a similar age, whose favorite dress looks just like the one Precious is wearing, makes this particular case resonate even more with me.)
-Understanding that most of us can prevent, every year, hundreds of parents just like these from having the worst week of their lives is a thought that is as disturbing as it is inspiring.
+Understanding that most of us could prevent, every year, hundreds of parents just like these from having the worst week of their lives is a thought that is as disturbing as it is inspiring.

 At the 18:00 minute mark of the same clip—which is not for the faint of heart—you can see what a gruelling, dramatic night in which a baby’s life is at risk looks like.
 Once again, decent people praying for the best as they hold their child, whose ordeal could have been prevented with a $5 malaria net.
-Donating money to charities that focus on preventive medicine can sometimes feel impersonal—another thing you quietly do at your computer—but make no mistake, the fear and anguish they prevent are very, very real.
+Donating money to charities that focus on preventive interventions can sometimes feel impersonal—another thing you quietly do at your computer—but make no mistake, the fear and anguish they prevent are very, very real.